 What is local SEO?

-Local SEO is the process of optimization of your website with the goal to be easily founding local search results.
+Local SEO is the process of optimization of your website with the goal to be easily finding local search results.

 The process mainly includes tactics like optimizing Google My Business listing, optimizing for local keywords, and managing online reputation.